 Raya: world-class form

-Statistics underline Raya’s impact in Europe: since the start of last season in the Champions League he has conceded 12 goals from shots on target with an expected goals (xG) of 21.07, meaning he has prevented just over nine goals through his saves.
+Statistics underline Raya’s influence in Europe: since the start of last season in the Champions League he has conceded 12 goals from shots on target while the expected goals (xG) on those shots was 21.07, meaning his saves have prevented just over nine goals.
 The next-best figure in that period is 6.12 from Real Madrid’s Thibaut Courtois.
-“At the moment he’s phenomenal,” added Mikel Arteta.
-“He has been extraordinary since he joined us.
-We are very lucky to have him.”

 Arteta: a magic moment